Institute of Pastoral Studies

 Attend New Student Orientation

 It is strongly encouraged that you attend New Student Orientation on August 20, 2014.
 Please register for New Student Orientation is your chance to be introduced to the IPS community.
-You will meet your graduate program director, IPS director Dr. Brian Schmisek, as well as the IPS staff.
+You will meet your academic advisor, graduate program director, IPS director Dr. Brian Schmisek, as well as the IPS staff.
 We will acquaint you to the Water Tower Campus, our standards and practices, and give you the chance to build community with other incoming IPS students.

 Get Your First Class Assignment Online

-Faculty may choose to post your first class assignments on Blackboard before the semester begins.
-Your Universal I.D. and Password (UVID) will give you access to Blackboard.
+Faculty may choose to post your first class assignments on Sakai before the semester begins.
+Your Universal I.D. and Password (UVID) will give you access to Sakai.
 A complete syllabus will be distributed by each professor during the first class meeting.
-All students are expected to check Blackboard to see if they must complete any work before the first class period.
+All students are expected to check Sakai to see if they must complete any work before the first class period.
 If a course you've registered for does not have an assignment listed, there is no first assignment for that class.
-Note: While the majority of IPS faculty utilize Blackboard for their courses, some do not.
+Note: While the majority of IPS faculty utilize Sakai for their courses, some do not.
 Be sure to check in with the professor during the first class session if you do not see your class listed on Blackboard.